 A dataset of images, used for computer vision tasks, could be the key to success or failure.
-A clean dataset could lead the way to a great algorithm, model and ultimately system, while no matter how good the model or algorithm is, junk in — junk out.
+A clean dataset could lead the way to a great algorithm, model and ultimately system, while no matter how good the model or algorithm is, garbage in – garbage out.

 Even if the data is clean, do you need to annotate all images and train on everything?